msn5566/ADKFramework/AdkSdlcWorkflow_Design_Document.md

 The reliability of the system depends on highly refined prompts for the AI agents.

+-   **`ConfigAgent`**: Framed as an "expert configuration parser," it is instructed to be flexible with various phrasings (e.g., "java 21", "Java-Version: 21") and to normalize them into a canonical key-value format.
+It is responsible for extracting all Git and project version configurations.
 -   **`CodeGenAgent`**: Is instructed to use a specific base package (`com.generated.microservice`) and to include modern best practices like OpenAPI annotations and `jakarta.validation`.
 -   **`DependencyAgent`**: Is given the Java and Spring Boot versions from the `ProjectConfig` and is explicitly told to find compatible dependency versions for third-party libraries.
 -   **`TestGenAgent`**: Is given a detailed, multi-point set of instructions on how to write modern JUnit 5 tests, including how to mock dependencies and, critically, how to correctly test `void` methods.